AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

     Assert(!string.IsNullOrWhiteSpace(input.Value), "Invalid name.");

-When writing a smart contract, it is often useful (and recommended) to validate the input.
-AElf smart contracts can use the ``Assert`` method defined in the base smart contract class to implement this pattern.
-For example, here, the method validates that the input string is null or composed only of white spaces.
-If the condition is false, this line will abort the execution of the transaction.
+When writing a smart contract, it is often useful and recommended to validate the input.
+AElf smart contracts can utilize the ``Assert`` method defined in the base smart contract class to implement this pattern.
+For example, in the following method, validation checks if the input string is null or consists only of white spaces.
+If this condition evaluates to false, the transaction execution will be terminated.

 Saving and reading state
 ^^^^^^^^^^^^^^^^^^^^^^^^